alcunha/filtering-empty-camera-trap-images/README.md

     --random_seed=42
 ```

-For more parameter information please refer to `main.py`.
+For more parameter information, please refer to `main.py`.
 See `configs` folder for some training configs examples.

 #### Detectors